ACT: Respondent Prepares & Serves Payment Schedule

-IGNORING A s19(2) NOTICE WITHOUT AN INTENTION TO PAY THE FULL CLAIMED AMOUNT IS LIKELY TO HAVE SERIOUS FINANCIAL CONSEQUENCES***
+HOWEVER IGNORING A PAYMENT CLAIM WITHOUT AN INTENTION TO PAY IN FULL BY THE DUE DATE MAY HAVE SERIOUS FINANCIAL CONSEQUENCES

-As the respondent did not issue the payment schedule within 10 business days of receiving the payment claim nor pay the full claimed amount, the Act requires the claimant serve a notice under s19(2) to advise of the intention to proceed to adjudication and give the respondent a second opportunity to prepare and serve a payment schedule.
+As the respondent did not issue the payment schedule within 10 business days of receiving the payment claim nor pay the full claimed amount, the claimant has now served a notice under s19(2) to advise of the intention to proceed to adjudication.

-The period in which the respondent can serve the payment schedule on the claimant is reduced to 5 business days.
+The respondent has only 5 business days in which to prepare and provide the payment schedule.
 A contract provision seeking to extend the period beyond 5 business days is void.

-***Failure to serve the payment schedule within the 5 business days has the serious consequence of denying the respondent the opportunity to make any submissions (the adjudication response) to the adjudicator.
-Often, but not always, an adjudicator confronted with no submissions from the respondent may decide that the claimant is entitled to the full amount claimed.
+Failure to provide the payment schedule within 5 business days has the serious consequence of denying the respondent the opportunity to make any submissions (the adjudication response) to the adjudicator.
+Confronted with no submissions from the respondent, an adjudicator will often, but not always, determine that the claimant is entitled to the full amount claimed.

 A payment schedule must: